groupserver/gs.group.list.sender/docs/index.rst

 but the headers are highly modified (see :doc:`headers`).
 That modification is the job of this product.

-Once the messages are batched the are determined (see :doc:`recipients`), organised into batches, and then the email is sent out using ``SMTP``.
+Once the messages are batched the recipients are determined (see :doc:`recipients`), organised into batches, and then the email is sent out using ``SMTP``.